martin-t/rec-wars/README.md

 ### Changing cvars

 - Press ";" or "\`" to open the console
-- Type the cvar's name and new value - e.g. `g_armor 150`
+- Type the cvar's name and new value - e.g. `g_bfg_beam_range 250`

-The desktop version also accepts them on the command line - see `--help`.
+The desktop version also accepts them on the command line.
+Some cvars like `g_map` or `d_seed` currently only take effect this way because they need to be set before match start.

 The entire list of cvars is in [src/cvars.rs](src/cvars.rs).